Leading with Intention

 From winning work to investing in our local communities, Erica Frandsen’s commitment to excellence has positioned Balfour Beatty to build new futures across California.

 From winning work to helping cement Balfour Beatty’s reputation as an industry and community leader, the roles and responsibilities of a construction marketing professional extend far beyond sales and advertising.
-For Marketing Manager Erica Frandsen, activities like building morale amongst her team, organizing local volunteer opportunities and even supporting the next generation of builders are all in a day’s work.
+For Marketing Director Erica Frandsen, activities like building morale amongst her team, organizing local volunteer opportunities and even supporting the next generation of builders are all in a day’s work.

 Since joining Balfour Beatty in 2013, Erica has exemplified intentional leadership beyond her colleagues and communities.
 In 2021, Erica, along with her husband and Balfour Beatty Director, Sacramento Kyle Frandsen, developed and executed a plan in collaboration with the company’s local leadership to open a new office in Sacramento.
 This strategy has effectively positioned Balfour Beatty to expand our presence into the growing K-12 and higher education markets in and around the Sacramento community—among other exciting opportunities.